Heal Thyself: Most who tear Achilles tendon can skip surgery

 There were only slight differences in how everyone had recovered about a year later.
 There were more people who re-injured their Achilles tendon among those who didn’t have surgery — 6.2% versus 0.6% of those who had an operation.
 And there were more nerve injuries reported in those who had surgery.
 About 5% of those who had the minimally invasive surgery reported nerve injuries afterward, compared to 2.8% of those who had the standard surgery and 0.6% of those who skipped surgery.
 The study was published online Wednesday in the New England Journal of Medicine.

-“For the average person, who is not a high-performance athlete, there is no need to have surgery,” said Dr. Matthew Costas, a professor of orthopedic trauma surgery at the University of Oxford and not part of the study.
-Costas said the only benefit to an operation might be to avoid the chance of a repeat injury, but said the chances of that were similar to the risk of a standard complication from surgery, like a wound infection or a bad reaction to anesthesia.
+“For the average person, who is not a high-performance athlete, there is no need to have surgery,” said Dr. Matthew Costa, a professor of orthopedic trauma surgery at the University of Oxford and not part of the study.
+Costas said the only benefit to an operation might be to avoid the chance of a repeat injury, but said the chances of that were similar to the risk of a standard complication from surgery, like a wound infection.

 He also said surgery could be helpful in other cases, including for people who don’t realize they’ve torn the tendon until long after the injury.
 In those cases, the tendon may not have been able to heal properly.

-Note: This story has been corrected to fix the spelling of the last name of an expert quoted in the story.
-It is Dr. Matthew Costa, not Costas.